Daniel-Fauland/gcp-test/cloud_functions/README.md

 (Use [5-dbz_db-cloud_function-short-parameterized-scheduled.py](./code/5/5-dbz_db-cloud_function-short-parameterized-scheduled.py) if you don't have your own python script).

 Following the steps mentioned in [chapter 4](#4-schedule-a-non-paremterized-cloud-function-using-cloud-scheduler) won't work if you want to pass variables with cloud scheduler.
-However it is possible to pass a json object.
+However it is possible to pass a json object instead.

 1. An adjustment in the python script is needed to process json
    ```python